philipcristiano/nixos-cluster-config/README.md

 ### Database

-Postgres is preferred database solution with [Neon](https://neon.tech) being used for it's S3-compatible interfaces
+Postgres deployed for each service.

 ### Reverse-Proxy